fullarray/kotlin/README.md

-# Kotlin code, designs, and apps by me.
-Projects
+# Kotlin code, designs, and apps by me